ContractAutomataProject/CATLib_GraphLogicA/README.md

 If you are interested in solely reproducing the part of the experiments related to CATLib, download the latest jar release, and launch it with:

-java -jar  maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar
+`java -jar  maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar`

 and follow the instructions.
-The executable class is located under src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents_STTT_SI_ISOLA2022.java.
-The resources are located inside the folder /src/main/java/io/github/contractautomata/maze/twoagentsproblem/resources/.
+The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents_STTT_SI_ISOLA2022.java`.
+The resources are located inside the folder `/src/main/java/io/github/contractautomata/maze/twoagentsproblem/resources/`.
 The executable jar is equipped with an option to use the set-up of the experiments described in the paper.
 OpenJDK11 or a compatible version is required.

 ## ISOLA 2022 experiments